f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     syscon-1-active(config)# system reboot controllers controller active

-Using the API to Remove Partitions and Reset Controller
+Using the GUI to Remove Partitions and Reset Controller
 -------------------------------------------------------

 In the system controller GUI go to the **Chassis Partitions** page.
 Select the chassis partition you wish to delete by using the check box, then click the **Delete** button.
 The GUI will automatically remove the slots and return them to the **none** chassis partition before deleting the selected chassis partition.
 You should delete all partitions except for **default**.